Sport, Leisure & Recreation

 We offer a range of services to support you across all areas of student life, with specialist support available for students with disabilities.

-Learn more about our Sport, Leisure & Recreation course from the course list above.
+Explore our Sport, Leisure & Recreation courses above.

 Book a place at our next Open Event - a great opportunity to meet the tutors, ask questions and check out our facilities.

-Contact our Course Enquiries Team if you have any questions about Sport, Leisure & Recreation degree-level study at B&FC.
+Contact our Course Enquiries Team if you have any questions about degree-level study in Sport, Leisure & Recreation at B&FC.